world-class/REPL/software/README.md

 ##### Beginner-friendly

 - :star: [Fedora](https://getfedora.org/en/workstation) - A more developer centric distribution based on Red Hat Enterprise Linux (RHEL) ecosystem.
-- :star: [Linux Mint](https://linuxmint.com) - _"Linux Mint is a community-driven Linux distribution based on Debian and Ubuntu that strives to be a "modern, elegant and comfortable operating system which is both powerful and easy to use.""_ ([from Wikipedia](https://en.wikipedia.org/wiki/Linux_Mint)
+- :star: [Linux Mint](https://linuxmint.com) - _"Linux Mint is a community-driven Linux distribution based on Debian and Ubuntu that strives to be a modern, elegant and comfortable operating system which is both powerful and easy to use."_ ([from Wikipedia](https://en.wikipedia.org/wiki/Linux_Mint))
 - :star: [Ubuntu](https://www.ubuntu.com/download/desktop) - A beginner-friendly distribution based on Debian.

 ### Password managers